l1nuvv/GameofLife_l1nuvv/README.md

 *   Fill random cells
 *   Clear all cells in the grid
 *   Zoom In/Zoom Out
+*   You can change the cellSize, screenWidth, screenHeight in main.cpp

 <h2>🎮 Control keys</h2>
 Speed up simulation - <strong>SHIFT</strong><br>